Satanic Verses: Historicity debate

 Since William Muir, the historicity of this episode had been accepted by secular academics.
-Some orientalists, however, argued against the historic authenticity of these verses on various grounds.
+Some Orientalists, however, argued against the historic authenticity of these verses on various grounds.
 Sean Anthony observes a trend of more recent scholarship towards rejecting the historicity of the story after a period in which scholars were more divided.

-William Montgomery Watt and Alfred Guillaume claim that stories of the event were true based upon the implausibility of Muslims fabricating a story so unflattering to their prophet: "Muhammad must have publicly recited the satanic verses as part of the Qur'ān; it is unthinkable that the story could have been invented by Muslims, or foisted upon them by non-Muslims."

-Scholars such as Uri Rubin and Shahab Ahmed and Guillaume hold that the report was in Ibn Ishaq, while Alford T. Welch holds the report has not been presumably present in the Ibn Ishaq.

-Shahab Ahmed states that "Reports of the Satanic verses incident were recorded by virtually every compiler of a major biography of Muhammad in the first two centuries of Islam: 'Urwah b. al-Zubayr (23–94), Ibn Shihab al-Zuhri (51–124), Musa b.
-'Uqbah (85–141), Ibn Ishaq (85–151), Abu Ma'shar (d.
-170), Yunus b.
-Bukayr (d.
-199), and al-Waqidi (130–207)."
-Alford T. Welch, however, argues that this rationale alone is insufficient but does not rule out the possibility of some historical foundation to the story.
-He proposes that the story may be yet another instance of historical telescoping, i.e., a circumstance that Muhammad's contemporaries knew to have lasted for a long period of time later became condensed into a story that limits his acceptance of the Meccan goddesses’ intercession to a brief period of time and assigns blame for this departure from strict monotheism to Satan.
+Orientalists, including the authors of the most widely-read biographies of Muhammad (Muir, D. S. Margoliouth, W. Montgomery Watt, Maxime Rodinson and F. E. Peters), have generally accepted the veracity of the story, arguing that it is implausible that Muslims could have fabricated a story so unflattering to their prophet.
+However, Shahab Ahmed writes, "The widespread acceptance of the incident by early Muslims suggests, however, that they did not view the incident as inauspicious and that they would presumably not have, on this basis at least, been adverse to inventing it."
+Alford T. Welch also considers this rationale alone to be insufficient but does not rule out the possibility of some historical foundation to the story.
+He proposes that the story may be yet another instance of historical telescoping, i.e., a circumstance that Muhammad's contemporaries knew to have lasted for a long period of time later became condensed into a story that limits his acceptance of the Meccan goddesses' intercession to a brief period of time and assigns blame for this departure from strict monotheism to Satan.